numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

    Illustration of fixed-budget view (vertical cuts) and fixed-target view (horizontal cuts).
 Black lines depict the best quality indicator value plotted versus number of function evaluations.
-Stars depict the data measurements used for the performance assessment.
+Stars depict the measurements used for the performance assessment.

 .. ..
 TODO: the line annotations in the figure should not be vertical/horizontal but budget/target.